MicrosoftDocs/win32/desktop-src/Bits/what-s-new.md

 ## Updating BITS versions

 You can download BITS 4.0 for Windows Server 2008 with Service Pack 2 (SP2), Windows Vista with Service Pack 1 (SP1), and Windows Vista with Service Pack 2 (SP2).
-For information about downloading BITS 4.0, see [KB968929](https://support.microsoft.com/kb/968929).